nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 Our Testing strategy is to only write unit tests for Classes with methods that are data changing or have any other logic

 ### Getting SonarQube to ignore Classes we don't want to test
-This is done in the projects POM file by adding SonarQube Exclusions
+This is done in the projects POM file (pom.xml) by adding the SonarQube Exclusions to folders or classes

 ```
 	<properties>
 		. . .